sierratrading/sierratrading/README.md

 - 🔭 Testing across all browsers ensures app works as expected using Playwright, and GitHub workflows
 - 🔭 Using Service Worker and ElasticCache to enhance user experience with PWA strategies
 - 🔭 Deployment strategies on AZURE, AWS, GCP and multi-Cloud Environment
-- 🔭 Automation through Pulumi Platform as Service, EC2, S3, ElasticBeanStalk, Terraform
+- 🔭 Automation through Pulumi Platform as Service, EC2, S3, ElasticBeanStalk, Terraform, Amplify
 - 🔭 Generative AI projects
 - 🔭 SDK Rust Projects
 - 👯 looking to collaborate on Projects and CICD Cloud migrations on AWS, GCP, IBM, and other Cloud venders